 After installing the Guest Additions software, you can easily exchange files between the physical and virtual PCs and use the screen resolution in full-screen or autoscaled modes.

 After installing and running the Oracle VM on your computer, you can start the VM creation wizard by clicking Machine / New from the program’s tool menu.
-Then follow this video or the following steps in order to install Windows XP on it to create a new VM.
+Then follow this video or the following steps to install Windows XP on it to create a new VM.

-Step 1: First of all, download the ISO file of the Windows XP operating system from this link or from a source on the Internet to your computer.
+Step 1: First of all, download the ISO file of the Windows XP operating system from this link or a source on the Internet to your computer.